-Tokyo: A big city with global influence
+Tokyo is a big city with global influence.

-Tokyo is ranked 7th in the world, and 2nd in Asia, for student life.
+Tokyo is ranked 3rd in the world, and 1st in Asia, for student life.

 This ranking is based on an overall evaluation of education, diversity of students, student life, job-seeking opportunities and tuition expenses.
 Tokyo has the world’s best transportation network, and is the safest and cleanest big city in the world, making it the ideal place to study.